Essential ENGLISH GRAMMAR - Verbs.

-English.
-The three past tenses of English all have simple and
+The past tenses in English

-Queen Victoria died in 1901.
+1) Queen Victoria died in 1901.

 2) The Titanic sank when it hit an iceberg.

-you not to drink too much
+3) I told you not to drink too much

 examples with a progressive or continuous form